MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.13.0/create-azure-service-principal-azureps.md

 [!INCLUDE [migrate-to-az-banner](../../includes/migrate-to-az-banner.md)]

-If you plan to manage your app or service with Azure PowerShell, you should run it under an Azure Active Directory (AAD) service principal, rather than your own credentials.
+If you plan to manage your app or service with Azure PowerShell, you should run it under an Azure Microsoft Entra service principal, rather than your own credentials.
 This article steps you through creating a security principal with Azure PowerShell.

 > [!NOTE]